oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

 5. Test the setup by visiting http://127.0.0.1:4180 or http://127.0.0.1:4180/static .

-The OpenID Connect Provider (OIDC) can also be used to connect to other Identity Providers such as Okta.
+#### Okta

 To configure the OIDC provider for Okta, perform the following steps:

-#### Configuring the OIDC Provider with Okta

 1. Log in to Okta using an administrative account.
 It is suggested you try this in preview first, `example.oktapreview.com`
 2. (OPTIONAL) If you want to configure authorization scopes and claims to be passed on to multiple applications,